Design Goals

 We strive to start our protocol design process from user experience (UX) and use case considerations foremost, since at the end of the day all that matters in a protocol is what user needs it meets and how well.

-• Users can rely on assured finality with an expected time-to-finality of <30m.1
+- Users can rely on assured finality with an expected time‑to‑finality below 30 minutes.1

 Developer Experience Goals